 |Data Mining||Data Science|

-|Involves data analysis and modeling to find trends and patterns in data using past and present data||Involves the entire process of finding insights and arriving at business decisions starting with data collection, cleaning, analysis, and making relevant business decisions.|
+|Involves data analysis and modeling to find trends and patterns in data using past and present data.||Involves the entire process of finding insights and arriving at business decisions starting with data collection and ending with making relevant business decisions.|

-|It is a knowledge discovery process from the data obtained and is a part of the KDD (Knowledge Discovery in Database) process||It is a whole process from data discovery to achieving data wisdom from the data knowledge obtained in the mining step|
+|It is a knowledge discovery process from the data obtained and is a part of the KDD (Knowledge Discovery in Database) process.||It is a whole process from data discovery to achieving data wisdom from the data knowledge obtained in the mining step.|

-|Mostly involves using structured data that has been formatted and transformed before||Uses both structured and unstructured data as well as tools, algorithms to extract relevant information|
+|Mostly involves using structured data that has been formatted and transformed before.||Uses both structured and unstructured data as well as tools, algorithms to extract relevant information.|

 |Doesn’t need visualizations in many cases.
-Scientific and mathematics methods and techniques are used to derive facts||Uses analytical tools, business intelligence, visualization tools, etc|
+Scientific and mathematics methods and techniques are used to derive facts.||Uses analytical tools, business intelligence, visualization tools, and much more.|

-|Limited to finding trends and patterns||Includes deriving actionable insights, verify or reject a hypothesis, make business decisions|
+|Limited to finding trends and patterns.||Includes deriving actionable insights, verify or reject a hypothesis, and make better business decisions.|

-|More involved in the process, and focuses on scientific & mathematical aspects of data||Focuses on the overall business picture and contains the right mix of business and technical aspects|
+|More involved in the process, and focuses on scientific and mathematical aspects of data.||Focuses on the overall business picture and contains the right mix of business and technical aspects.|

-|Some popular applications are market basket analysis, fraud detection, customer segmentation, CRM (Customer Relationship Management), Lie detection, surveillance, crime analysis, etc.||Has a wide range of applications like managing logistics with best available resources, personalized healthcare/movie/product recommendations, detecting and predicting diseases, Image and speech recognition, etc.|
+|Some popular applications are market basket analysis, fraud detection, customer segmentation, CRM (Customer Relationship Management), lie detection, surveillance, and crime analysis.||Has a wide range of applications, like managing logistics with best available resources, personalized healthcare/movie/product recommendations, detecting and predicting diseases, and image and speech recognition.|

-- There are several tools and techniques to perform mining, and there are even more for data science
+- There are several tools and techniques to perform mining, and there are even more for data science.

 People are also reading: